rbartelme/a_halleri/README.md

 ## Running Docker Container Image:

-To run the `causalnex` container image, mounting your current working directory (probably this repo) as the foler `/work` inside the spinning container.

-`docker run --rm --gpus all -it -v $(pwd):/work -w /work rbartelme/pytorch-causalnex:0.0.2`

 ### Example for running structure learning
+Run the `causalnex` container image, in the detached state `-d`, by  mounting your current working directory (assumes the docker user is running the process within this repo folder) as the folder `/work` inside the spinning container.
+Executing the script for structure learning

+`docker run -d --rm --gpus all -it -v $(pwd):/work -w /work rbartelme/pytorch-causalnex:0.0.2`